Application advice for international students

 *Undergraduate applicants who are applying with the help of an agency should also state their agent’s company name in the box ‘Nominated Name’ on the UCAS form, otherwise we can’t correspond with the agency regarding your application.

-You can choose to attend your audition/interview in person at one of the BIMM colleges, which means that you will receive an outcome of your assessment on the same day and will get a direct feedback from the tutor.
+You can choose to attend your audition/portfolio review or consultation in person at one of the BIMM colleges, which means that you will receive an outcome of your assessment on the same day and will get a direct feedback from the tutor.

-If you live abroad and are not able to travel, there is always an option to submit a video demo audition or arrange a phone interview.
+If you live abroad and are not able to travel, there is always an option to complete the audition/portfolio review or consultation via a zoom video call with one of our tutors or by submitting a pre-recorded remote portfolio submission.

-You will be sent a simple questionnaire to complete, along with relevant guidelines via email.
-This email will also confirm the date by which we will need to receive your submission.
+For the remote submission, you will be sent a simple questionnaire to complete, along with relevant guidelines via email.
+This email will also confirm the date and time we will need to receive your submission by.

 Please be aware that you will have a maximum of two weeks to complete the assessment once the guidelines have been sent to you.
 Extensions can be granted in extenuating circumstances on a case by case basis.

-Demo auditions: Upon receipt, the demo submission will be sent to an admissions tutor for marking.
+Remote portfolio submissions: Upon receipt, the submission will be sent to an admissions tutor for marking.
 We will endeavour to communicate the outcome and any feedback within one week.
-Successful applications will be followed up with a formal course place offer.
+Successful applications will have met the audition/ consultation condition of their offer and will need to meet any remaining conditions of their offer.

 Please check our Course Audition Guides here.
-Our course audition guides will help you prepare for your Zoom Audition.
+Our course audition guides will help you prepare for your in-person audition/ consultation, a remote portfolio submission or Zoom Audition/consultation.
 It is important that you read each section to give yourself the best chance of obtaining a recommendation for your chosen course.

 Successful applicants will usually need to provide the following, as a part of the admissions process:

 A copy of your academic transcripts and certificates, showing that minimum entry requirements for the course have been met.
 This will need to be officially translated into English.
-We accept Dialexy (free online translation service).
+We can accept Dialexy or other official English translators.
 Please do not worry if your final academic transcripts are not due until summer.
 You can provide this as soon as it is available – the latest deadlines are usually in August*.

 *This deadline may vary for students who require a Visa under the Student route of the Points Based System to study in the UK full-time.